 The recommendations here are made by America's workplace health and safety (OHS) experts, the industrial hygienists of the American Industrial Hygiene Association.
 For more than 80 years, AIHA has been helping industries around the world protect workers from short and long-term illness and injury on the job.

-What is an Occupational Health and Safety Expert?
+What is an Occupational and Environmental Health and Safety Expert?

-Occupational Health and Safety experts are scientists and engineers committed to protecting the health and safety of people where they work: the often “invisible heroes” of workers around the world.
-What is historically known as Industrial Hygiene (IH), OHS experts practice the science of anticipating, recognizing, evaluating, and controlling environmental factors in the workplace to prevent illness and injury for workers and their communities.
+Occupational and Environmental Health and Safety (OEHS) experts are scientists and professionals committed to protecting the health and safety of people where they work: the often “invisible heroes” of workers around the world.
+What is historically known as Industrial Hygiene (IH), OEHS experts practice the science of anticipating, recognizing, evaluating, controlling and confirming environmental factors in the workplace to prevent illness and injury for workers and their communities.

 AIHA extends the most sincere gratitude to the dedicated members of AIHA’s COVID-19 Re-Open America Guidelines Task Force who worked tirelessly to develop these documents in record-time with the goal of helping people stay healthy when re-opening after the COVID-19 pandemic (in alphabetical order):

 - Mark Drozdov, MS, SSM, FSM, BSI, RSO, CAI, CMA, GPRO

 - Bernard L. Fontaine, Jr., CIH, CSP, FAIHA

 - Thomas G. Grumbles, CIH, FAIHA

 - Dana Hollins, MPH, CIH